 All economical data is from Statistical Office of Estonia.

-According to Bank of Estonia data as of 31.12.2017, the amount of Czech investments in Estonia totalled 15.8 million euros.
-92% of the investments have been made in the wholesale and retail trade sector.
+According to Bank of Estonia data as of 31.12.2018, the amount of Czech investments in Estonia totalled 11 million euros.
+The investments have been mainly made in the wholesale and retail trade sector.

-The volume of Estonian direct investments in the Czech Republic totalled 14.1 million euros, 53% of the investments have been made in financial and insurance activity.
+The volume of Estonian direct investments in the Czech Republic totalled 21 million euros (yearly increase 48%), the majority of the investments have been made in the real estate and financial and insurance activity.

 Estonian tourists have always taken a great interest in the Czech Republic with the majority travelling to Prague, Karlovy Vary and Karlstein.
 For the last few years, the Czech Republic has been visited by about 30 000 Estonian tourists a year, in 2017 by about 35 000.